transist/motion_stripe/README.md

 # MotionStripe

-This is a rubymotion lib that wraps https://github.com/briancollins/stripe-ios
+This is a rubymotion lib that wraps https://github.com/briancollins/stripe-ios haven't tested it.

 ## Installation